MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 When a site has no segments associated:

-- The site and its contents can be shared based on the information barriers policy applied to the user.
+- The site and its contents can be shared based on the information barrier policy applied to the user.
 For example, if a user in HR is allowed to communicate with users in Research, the user will be able to share the site with those users.

 ## Access to sites that have segments associated